yael-katsman/ActiveRAG/README.md

 **Parameters:**

 - `dataset`: dataset name.
-- `topk`: using top-k of retrieved results to augment.
+- `topk`: using top-k of retrieved passages to augment.

 ##  Re-request